-UPDATED NOV 11, 2019
+UPDATED FEB 11, 2020

 In the past few years, Philly— the land of cheesesteak and roast pork—has become a serious plant-based paradise.
 With so many amazing meatless eateries even Rocky might consider going vegan.
 Here's a guide to some of our favorites!

 If you’re like us, your biggest concern with veganism is the whole “pizza issue”.
-Trust us — we get it, but Northern Liberties’ Blackbird Pizzeria makes it easy to make the switch thanks to vegan cheese and fresh produce.
+Trust us — we get it.
+But, Northern Liberties’ Blackbird Pizzeria makes it easy to make the switch thanks to vegan cheese and fresh produce.
 Our suggestion?
 Try the Balboa: seitan (wheat gluten), arugula, pumpkin seed pesto, and tofu ricotta.
 No one will judge you for ordering a whole pie to yourself.

 You won’t meet a vegetarian in Philly who doesn’t love V Street.
-This Rittenhouse restaurant features vegan takes on diverse ethnic street eats, like Dan Dan Noodles and Korean Fried Tempeh Tacos, that keep people talking for months after.
+This Rittenhouse restaurant features vegan takes on diverse ethnic street eats, like Dan Dan Noodles and Korean Fried Tempeh Tacos that keep people talking for months after.
 Plus, there’s an awesome happy hour featuring Turkish coffee, coconut water, and horchata.
 Fitt Tip: as of May 2019, V Street and vegan cheesesteak phenomenon Wiz Kid have merged into one plant-based powerhouse.

 Take two steps into P.S. & Co., and you’ll think you’ve stumbled into a millennial's version of Narnia, complete with exposed brick and greenery everywhere.
-Take a glimpse at the organic, gluten-free, plant-based menu, and you'll realize that the dishes are just as amazing as the decor.
-One bite of the French bread pizza, and you too will become a believer.
+But one glimpse at the organic, gluten-free, plant-based menu, and you'll realize the dishes are just as amazing and impressive as the decor.
+And, after a bite of the French bread pizza, you too will become a believer.

 When MOM’S Market opened in Philadelphia, we were pretty thrilled.
 So we were beyond stoked to find Naked Lunch, their in-store restaurant that is vegetarian and all-organic!
 Grab a Jammed Yam (stuffed sweet potato) or a sushi bowl packed with miso-tofu.
 Plus, with draft kombucha and raw juices, you can sip while you snack — all after you shop!